The Rab CWIF 2019

 So what else is happening at the rab CWIF?

 - The Rab CWIF Sponsor Hub: We'll have an area for some of our sponsors to offer you fantastic deals on their excellent products!

 - A FREE BBQ on the Sunday (c.3pm) with meat from Roneys Butchers and a selection of veggie burgers.

-- We've also been given a load of giveaways from our sponsors which we will be dispensing throughout the weekend.
+- Our lovely sponsors which we will be dispensing throughout the weekend.

-- We're also hosting a raffle with some great prizes, again donated by our sponsors, which will hopefully get some much needed cash in the charity boxes.
+- We're also hosting a raffle with 2 big prizes, again donated by our sponsors, which will hopefully get some much needed cash in the CAC charity boxes!